canjs/can-zone/README.md

 JavaScript uses various task queues (and a microtask queue) to run JavaScript in the event loop.
 See [this article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) and [this StackOverflow answer](http://stackoverflow.com/questions/25915634/difference-between-microtask-and-macrotask-within-an-event-loop-context) to learn more.

-For can-wait to work we have to override various task-creating functionality, this is the list of what we currently implement:
+For can-zone to work we have to override various task-creating functionality, this is the list of what we currently implement:

 **Macrotasks**